Safety Considerations

 Decorations and Sets

-Whenever decorations are used at events, the materials used must be flame-retardant and cannot obscure exit signs or exit doors.
 Contact CAC or the appropriate scheduling office before purchasing any items which will be used for decorating a room.
 The use of paints should also be approved by a CAC or the appropriate scheduling office.
-Spray paints are of particular concern due to ventilation requirements.
+Spray paints are of particular concern due to ventilation requirements and the fire hazard.
 Due to special safety and fire code requirements, set designs for all theatrical events must be reviewed and approved prior to construction.
-For other safety concerns see web.mit.edu/environment/ehs/event_safety.html#deco.

 Candles and Open Flames

-In general, the use of candles as decoration or for lighting is prohibited by the Mass Fire Prevention regulations.
+The use of candles as decoration or for lighting is prohibited by the Mass Fire Prevention regulations.
 Candles are only allowed during religious ceremonies in designated areas such as the marble altar in the chapel.
-Any use of candles or open flames requires approval by the EHS Coordinator or the MIT EHS Office, and may require a Fire Fighter Detail paid for by the event planner.
+Any use of candles or open flames requires approval by the Cambridge Fire Department, and may require a Fire Fighter Detail paid for by the event planner.

-If you want to pursue the use of candles in approved areas, contact the EHS Office or your EHS Coordinator with your proposed safety precautions such as the use of flame-retardant materials near/under the candles, not leaving lit candles unattended, and putting matches and burnt candles in water before disposal.
+If you want to pursue the use of candles in approved areas, contact the EHS Office and your EHS Coordinator with your proposed safety precautions such as the use of flame-retardant materials near/under the candles, not leaving lit candles unattended, and putting matches and burnt candles in water before disposal.
+This will be reviewed and sent to the Cambridge Fire Department.

 Fire Fighter Detail at an Event

-Use of extension cords can be problematic and should be reviewed and approved by the CAC Manager or appropriate individual prior to their use.
-For safety concerns see web.mit.edu/environment/ehs/event_safety.html#extension_cords.
+Use of extension cords should be reviewed and approved by the CAC Manager or appropriate individual prior to their use.